About StoneThread Publishing

 - Genre(s) or Category(ies)

-- The first paragraph should consist of no more than a sentence to a few sentences to convey the core of your book.
-(For example, Title of Book is about CHARACTER NAME, a smart, attractive female detective who encounters a murder victim whose life has eerily mimicked her own.
+- The first paragraph should consist of no more than a few sentences to convey the core of your book.
+For example, TITLE OF BOOK is about CHARACTER NAME, a smart, attractive female detective who encounters a murder victim whose life has eerily mimicked her own.
 And now, like the victim, Character first or last name has a killer on her trail as well.
 The first time you mention a major character the name should be in ALL UPPERCASE.
 The rest of the time it should be capitalized normally.
 Every time you mention the title of the book it should be in ALL UPPERCASE.

 - Please use Times New Roman 12 point font and 1” margins all around.

 - Please use 1.5 line spacing and indent the first line of each paragraph (use the paragraph formatting dialogue box) by .20” or .25” or .30″.
 Please do not put an extra space between paragraphs.

 Thanks for visiting!
 Now visit our Submissions page.